Quantum Tokens for Digital Signatures: Lifting a 1-bit One-time Scheme

-To show onetime unforgeability, we show how to map a successful attack given by $\Adv$ on $\otr$ to a successful attack $\Adv'$ on $\ot1$, hence a contradiction.
+We start by proving item~\ref{it:standard_construction_1}.
+To show one-time unforgeability, we show how to map a successful attack given by $\Adv$ on $\otr$ to a successful attack $\Adv'$ on $\ot1$, hence a contradiction.
 The algorithm for $\Adv'$ is given in Algorithm~\ref{alg:adv_ot1}.

 In this algorithm, $\Adv'$ prepares $r-1$ public keys and secret keys to simulate the additional public keys that are part of the $\otr$ scheme.
-Suppose the success probability of $\Adv$ is greater than $f(\kappa)$ for some non-negligible function.
+Suppose the success probability of $\Adv$ is greater than a non-negligible function denoted $f(\kappa)$.
 The success probability of $\Adv'$ is at least $\frac{f(\kappa)}{r}\geq \nonnegl(\kappa)$, contradicting the unforgeability assumption for $\ot1$:

 Here, the second inequality is justified by the fact that in order for $\otr.\verify_{2,pk'}$ to accept, $\alpha_{0}$ must differ from $\alpha_{1}$.
 Therefore, the probability that they differ on the random index $j$ may be smaller by at most a factor of $\frac{1}{r}$.